 Cargo, the included dependency manager and build tool, makes adding, compiling, and managing dependencies painless and consistent across the Rust ecosystem.

-The Rustfmt formatting tool ensures a consistent coding style across developers.
+The rustfmt formatting tool ensures a consistent coding style across developers.

-The Rust Language Server powers Integrated Development Environment (IDE) integration for code completion and inline error messages.
+The Rust Language Server powers integrated development environment (IDE) integration for code completion and inline error messages.

 By using these and other tools in the Rust ecosystem, developers can be productive while writing systems-level code.